 4.6 Restrictions on Assignment - General Interpretation.
 Will a restriction in a receivables contract to the effect that "None of the [seller's] rights or obligations under this Agreement may be transferred or assigned without the consent of the [obligor]" be interpreted as prohibiting a transfer of receivables by the seller to the purchaser?
 Is the result the same if the restriction says "This Agreement may not be transferred or assigned by the [seller] without the consent of the [obligor]" (i.e., the restriction does not refer to rights or obligations)?
+Is the result the same if the restriction says "The obligations of the [seller] under this Agreement may not be transferred or assigned by the [seller] without the consent of the [obligor]" (i.e., the restriction does not refer to rights)?

-Both of the restrictions will be binding restrictions prohibiting a transfer of receivables by the seller to the purchaser absent the consent of the obligor.
+Each of the first two restrictions will be binding restrictions prohibiting a transfer of receivables by the seller to the purchaser, absent the consent of the obligor, while the third restriction will not be treated as a restriction that prohibits the seller from transferring its receivables to the purchaser.

 4.7 Restrictions on Assignment; Liability to Obligor.
-If either or both of the restrictions in question 4.6 are binding, or if the receivables contract explicitly prohibits an assignment of receivables under the receivables contract, are such restrictions generally enforceable in Japan?
+If any of the restrictions in question 4.6 are binding, or if the receivables contract explicitly prohibits an assignment of receivables or "seller's rights" under the receivables contract, are such restrictions generally enforceable in Japan?
 Are there exceptions to this rule (e.g., for contracts between commercial entities)?
-If Japan recognises restrictions on sale or assignment and the seller nevertheless sells receivables to the purchaser, will either the seller or the purchaser be liable to the obligor for breach of contract or on any other basis?
+If Japan recognises restrictions on sale or assignment of receivables and the seller nevertheless sells receivables to the purchaser, will either the seller or the purchaser be liable to the obligor for breach of contract or tort, or on any other basis?

 There is no general restriction on receivables contracts prohibiting the sale or assignment of receivables, even between commercial entities.
 As prohibitions on the sale or assignment provided under receivables contracts are recognised, the seller will be liable to the obligor if any damage is incurred by the obligor when the seller breaches the prohibition.
 However, the sale of a receivable (the receivables contract in respect of which expressly prohibits assignment thereof) will not constitute a valid and effective transfer unless the purchaser, in the absence of both the knowledge of such prohibition and gross negligence in having no knowledge of the prohibition, purchased the receivables from the seller.
 Therefore, in cases where no transfer will be given effect, the obligor will usually incur no damages as a result of the sale.

 4.8 Identification.
 Must the sale document specifically identify each of the receivables to be sold?
 If so, what specific information is required (e.g., obligor name, invoice number, invoice date, payment date, etc.)?
 Do the receivables being sold have to share objective characteristics?
 Alternatively, if the seller sells all of its receivables to the purchaser, is this sufficient identification of receivables?
 Finally, if the seller sells all of its receivables other than receivables owing by one or more specifically identified obligors, is this sufficient identification of receivables?